wp-plugins/default-post-date/readme.txt

 1. **Setting** - Here you can define the default post date.

 == Changelog ==

+= 1.3.2 =
+* Code styling and house cleaning.
+* Compatible up to WordPress 4.3.

 = 1.3.1 =
 * Escape translated strings.